Gardeners have it tough in the winter… after the holidays are over, we are anxious to get garden planning for the upcoming year.

 If organic, non-gmo, and heirloom are some of your criteria for garden planning this year, then I have a post for you.
 I took the time selecting a few good ones for you to check out:

-Wednesday January 8th for a round-up post on some incredible tips for selecting seeds and seed supplier recommendations from a few gardenista’s that really know their stuff….
+Here are some incredible tips for selecting seeds and seed supplier recommendations from a few gardenista’s that really know their stuff….

 #3.
 Discover New Garden Trends

 There’s always something new and amazing on the market in our genre.
 Whether it’s a fancy tool or a unique hybrid, it’s fun to check out sites on line that will give you the latest digs.